paritytech/polkadot/roadmap/implementors-guide/guide.md

 * A future that takes the passed-in statements, validates them and gossips them along with the `relay_parent` hash using the gossip engine.
 * A future that takes the messages that the gossip engine receives for the `relay_parent`, validates them and sends to the subsystem.

+#### Message Validation

+The following conditions needs to be met for an outgoing statement to be sent:

+* We must have 'peer knowledge' of what canidates the receiver knows about.
+* If the statement is `Valid` or `Invalid`, the receiver of the statement must know about the candidate that the hash refers to.
+* The statement signature must be valid.

+The following conditions need to be met for an incoming statement to be accepted:

+* The sender of the statement has to be in the validator set for the relay block.
+* If the statement is `Valid` or `Invalid`, then the candidate that the hash refers to must be known.
+* The statement signature must be valid.

 I have a basic implementation of this code on the [`ashley-test-statement-gossip-subsystem`](https://github.com/paritytech/polkadot/tree/ashley-test-statement-gossip-subsystem) branch.